trickmint/mintsite/README.md

 # IMPORTANT
-mintsite is now on [nekoweb](https://nekoweb.org/)!! if you want to contribute to the site from now on, tell me your nekoweb username so i can add you to the team.
+mintsite is now on [nekoweb](https://nekoweb.org/)!! i'm in the process of adding something to deploy to it through this github